Cretezy/godot-object-serializer/README.md

 ### `ObjectSerializer.register_script(name: StringName, script: Script) -> void`

-Registers a script (a object type) to be serialized/deserialized.
-All custom types (included nested types) must be registered _before_ using this library.
+Registers a script (an object type) to be serialized/deserialized.
+All custom types (including nested types) must be registered _before_ using this library.

 Name can be empty if script uses `class_name` (e.g `ObjectSerializer.register_script("", Data)`), but it's generally better to set the name.